 TIPOLIS can also help anyone who wants to set up a Free Private City or special zone themselves.

-The new book on Free Private Cities by Titus Gebel presents the theoretical foundations, looks at examples from the past and present and gives practical hints on how to build a Free Private City in the real world.
+Titus Gebel presents the theoretical foundations, looks at examples from the past and present and gives practical hints on how to build a Free Private City in the real world.
 It is a must-read for everyone who wants to get involved in this new market or is interested in the concept of Free Private Cities and alternatives to traditional political systems.

 The first part of the book deals with fundamental questions that every social order has to face.
 The concept of Free Private Cities described in the second part is derived from this; historical and current models are also considered.